The Medley Interlisp Project

 What are we trying to accomplish?

-Our aim is to allow Medley to “live again”: to be useable enough on modern systems that someone could develop some code and experience what it was like to use this groundbreaking system.
+Our aim is to allow Medley to “live again”: to be usable enough on modern systems that someone could develop some code and experience what it was like to use this groundbreaking system.
 You could think of this as a kind of “vintage software” project, to try to capture the sense of fluidity in the development cycle.

-The lessons from the Interlisp interactive environment is likely more relevant in today’s “devops” environment – managing large networks of independent microservices, with no single serialization of the components quite comprehensible.
+The lessons from the Interlisp interactive environment are likely more relevant in today’s “devops” environment – managing large networks of independent microservices, with no single serialization of the components quite comprehensible.
 Development in this model has been called “repl-driven development”: you are working in the ’live’ environment (or a copy) making changes without a separate, lengthy edit-compile-load-restart.

 What are our challenges?

 “Reviving” old software requires some judgment of tradeoffs.
 There are often disagreements.
 Backward compatibility, fixing what seems to be a bug might cause other problems.
-For more on the work we’re doing, see Reviving Medley and Status.

 We are trying to address this conflict by also making older versions of Interlisp available.
 There is an emulator for the Xerox 1108 (Dandelion) D-machine that will run the old software unchanged, it is slow and cumbersome; not something you would want to use for day-to-day work.